 Stem Cell Therapy for Chronic Fatigue Syndrome

 CFS is a challenging condition to live with and the symptoms can be at various levels of severity.
 Patients often struggle with multiple neurological, psychological, and physical symptoms waiting for relief.
 Research has created a revolutionary treatment in the fight against CFS.
-Adult stem cell transplantation is a regenerative procedure created to use the patient’s own adipose (fat) cells to help repair tissues in the body that may cause the symptoms of CFS.
+Stem cell therapy is a regenerative procedure created to use the patient’s own adipose (fat) cells to help repair tissues in the body that may cause the symptoms of CFS.
 Chronic Fatigue Syndrome symptoms treatment also has the ability to temporarily modulate the immune system, creating a normal, healthy response.

-Adult stem cell therapy uses a process of harvesting stem cells from their most abundant source, adipose (fat) tissue, activating them through an enrichment process, and reintroducing them into one’s own body.
-This regenerative therapy helps the body’s natural healing process work faster and more effectively.
+Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
+These regenerative therapies help the body’s natural healing process work faster and more effectively.
 Recent studies related to CFS brings new treatments for those battling the disease.
-Adipose stem cell therapy provides an advanced treatment that helps fight against CFS.
+Stem cell therapy provides an advanced treatment that helps fight against CFS.
 Chronic Fatigue Syndrome symptoms treatment with stem cells provides an advanced therapy that has shown potential improvements in the following symptoms: